Battery Voltage to State of Charge (SOC) Calculator

 Plain-text formula: cellVoltage = packVoltage / seriesCells; SOC is linearly interpolated between adjacent open-circuit-voltage points in the selected chemistry table.

-Introduction: What this calculator does (and what “SOC from voltage” really means)
+Introduction: what "SOC from voltage" really means

 State of charge (SOC) is the estimated percentage of usable capacity remaining in a battery, where 100% is "full" and 0% is "empty."
 One quick way to estimate SOC is to measure the battery's open-circuit voltage (OCV) and map that voltage to a typical voltage–SOC curve for the battery chemistry.